Whistle A Happy Time

 Like all the fathers in our neighborhood, Daddy’s whistle is unique, used only for calling my brother and me.
 He puts two fingers in his mouth, presses down hard, rolls up his tongue and then blows through his fingers.
 The sound he makes has its own timbre, slightly rising as it reaches its final “ah-whew.”
 It is loud enough to be heard a block away.

-I recognize other whistles, but Daddy’s is the one to which I respond.
-He whistles twice with a full ten minutes in between.
-Time enough for me to stop what I’m doing and come straight home for supper.
+I recognize the whistles of other fathers, but it is my daddy’s distinctive sound that I respond to as quickly as I can.
+He whistles only twice, allowing a full ten minutes for my brother and/or me to stop what we’re doing and come home to get washed up for supper.

-It is a ritual, this evening regimen.
-It is the way our family closes the door on another day.
-We say grace before supper; my brother and I wash dishes and try not to kill each other while Mama and Daddy read the evening paper.
-It all begins with Daddy’s whistle.
+It is a ritual, an evening regimen played out in our little family and it’s how we close the door on another day.
+We say grace before eating supper; my brother washes the dishes and I dry; Mama and Daddy read the paper, and it all begins with Daddy’s whistle.

 There is not a doubt in my mind that cell phones are a far better form of communication between parent and child.
 But nothing can replace the warm feeling I get when my nose starts to sting from the smell of burning leaves, when I grab a sweater to ward off the afternoon chill, or when a nip in the air tells me to kick off my sandals and put on sensible shoes.
 My soul then nudges me to cook a pot of chili.

 At those times, I ache to hear that special, unmatched whistle that came from my daddy’s lips.
 I know I can’t ever go back to that time, but if I could, I’d let him know how much that small piece of everyday life meant to me then, and means to me now.